 Not as functional.

-Any kind of cardio machine has its limitations as they limit the functionality that is inherent in “free” cardio exercises like running, jumping rope, or even kettlebell swings.
+Any kind of cardio machine has limitations as they limit the functionality inherent in “free” cardio exercises like running, jumping rope, or even kettlebell swings.

 Ellipticals lock you into a fairly steady range of motion, which can be awesome if that’s what your workout goals require, but if you are looking for a cardio activity that is more functional and relevant to your sporting activity of choice, an elliptical is probably not the best choice.